260 FW 7

 (3) Work with field station staff to get financial documentation that the Regional BFO needs for financial reporting.

 For information on the content of this chapter, contact the Division of Finance.
-For information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.